Home » Recipes » Dinner Ideas » Pork » Easy Pork Carnitas Recipe

-This Pork Carnitas recipe is slow-cooked to perfection, yielding flavorful, fork-tender bites of pure taco awesomeness.
-We like to serve this with some sautéed sweet peppers – it’s one of my family’s favorite taco meals!
+This pork carnitas recipe is slow-cooked to perfection, yielding flavorful, tender bites of caramelized pulled pork.
+We like to serve our carnitas in tacos with sautéed sweet peppers.
+It’s one of my family’s favorite Tex-Mex meals!

 pork carnitas meat, shredded in a big pot

-We’ve been making this carnitas recipe for almost as long as Blake and I have been married (more than 21 years!), and our family just never tires of it!
+“Carnitas Night” is one of my family’s all-time favorite home-cooked meals.
+I’ve been making this pork carnitas recipe for almost as long as my husband and I have been married (more than 21 years!), and our family just never tires of it.
 It yields flavorful, juicy, fork-tender pork that’s great for weeknight carnitas tacos as well as taco bar gatherings with friends.
-I always tuck some away in the freezer, too, for super-easy taco meals and fun platters of cheesy carnitas nachos!
+I always tuck some away in the freezer, too, for super-easy taco bowls and fun platters of cheesy carnitas nachos.

 a platter of carnitas tacos with sauteed sweet peppers